Wallhope Retreat | Hot Tub near Chepstow | Bolthole Retreats

 • Wallhope Retreat is one of our pet-free properties and therefore dogs and other pets are not permitted.
 Please note the owner has two dogs, Dave and Jessie.
 They do not have access to Wallhope Retreat but you may meet them along the farm road.

 • There is an additional charge of £75 for use of the hot tub to be requested at time of booking.
-Please make yourself aware of the hot tub rules of use and the hours of use.
+Please ensure all guests read and adhere to our Hot Tub Rules and Guidance.

 • Wallhope Retreat is set on a working farm.
 At certain times of the year there is more activity than others such as in Spring when the cows will be calving and must be attended to whenever required.